TheDarkSkyXD/PlayListify/docs/research/high_level_test_strategy_report.md

     1. Call the Playlist Import Service to import a playlist from YouTube.
     2. Verify that the playlist is added to the database.
     3. Verify that the videos in the playlist are added to the database.
-*   **AI-Verifiability:** An AI agent can verify each step by inspecting the database and checking for the presence of the playlist and videos.
+*   **Automated Verification:** An automated test runner can verify each step by inspecting the database and checking for the presence of the playlist and videos.

 ### 4.4 Component Tests